sylvainbx/rust-book-fr/FRENCH/src/ch02-00-guessing-game-tutorial.md

 ## Comparing the Guess to the Secret Number
 -->

-## Comparer la déduction avec le nombre secret
+## Comparer le nombre saisi avec le nombre secret

 <!--
 Now that we have user input and a random number, we can compare them.
 That step